MoralisWeb3/plugindocs/bridge plugin/README.md

 ```

 The example below calls `claim()` every 2 minutes until it gets a positive response, then triggers metamask to claim the tokens.
-User must run the transaction on Ethereum (`Moralis.switchNetwork(_networkId)`) allows you to switch network in Metmask.
+User must run the transaction on Ethereum (`Moralis.switchNetwork(_networkId)`) allows you to switch network in Metamask.

 ```js
 // This function triggers a Metamask transaction